irungentoo/toxcore/docs/updates/Crypto.md

 Bob receives the request and decrypts the message using the function crypto_box_open()

 If the message decrypts successfully:
-If Alice is already in Bob's friends list: case 2
+If Alice is already in Bob's friend list: case 2
-If Alice is not in Bob's friends list and the nospam is good: Bob is prompt to add Alice and is shown the message from her.
+If Alice is not in Bob's friend list and the nospam is good: Bob is prompt to add Alice and is shown the message from her.
-If Bob accepts Alice friend request he adds her public key to his friends list.
+If Bob accepts Alice friend request he adds her public key to his friend list.

 case 2:
-Bob and Alice both have the others public key in their friends list, they are ready for the next step:   Connecting to an already added friend
+Bob and Alice both have the others public key in their friend list, they are ready for the next step:   Connecting to an already added friend

 In the next step only crypto_box() is used for encryption and only crypto_box_open() for decryption (just like in the last step.)